nleyja/Noah_Leyja-DevOps-Interview-Prep/README.md

 ### Packer images allow you to launch completely provisioned and configured machines in seconds, rather than several minutes or hours.

+### Created AMI's

 ###  Terraform is an open source infrastructure as code (IaC) software tool that allows DevOps engineers to programmatically provision the physical resources an application requires to run.

-### i created an AWS infrustucture deploting an instance into a VPC all automated with teraform
+### Deployed a 2 tire aplication on AWS.i created an AWS infrustucture deploting an instance into a VPC all automated with teraform.
+Deployed a 2 tire aplication on AWS

 ### Terraform can manage infrastructure on multiple cloud platforms.
 Automation (scripts) and reusabilty of the code.
+Rather than click buttons on the console we can quickly deploy it with terraform.